 - Superboy, the clone of Superman, started out with tactile telekinesis which allowed him to simulate Superman's basic Flying Brick powers and stayed this way for over a decade (real life time), but starting shortly before he joined the Teen Titans, he started picking up Superman's abilities in earnest.
 As of the Blackest Night series, Superboy now has all of Superman's powers having manifested freeze breath just in time to start a black lantern ring.
 The reason for the shift was the retconning of his origin to make him a true hybrid clone of Superman and Lex Luthor.

-- Spider-Man has experienced this.
-Tying in with the live-action film series, he was granted organic webshooters.
+- Spider-Man: Tying in with the live-action film series, he was granted organic webshooters.
 After the events in "The Other", he developed night-vision and stingers within his body.
 Since One More Day, however, these abilities have been Ret-Conned away, and eventually passed onto his clone Kaine.

 - Years ago, several mutants developed secondary powers well after their initial abilities had become apparent.
 For example, Emma Frost can turn into diamond, though it inhibits her psionic talents.
 In recent times, Psylocke has developed telekinesis on top of her (apparently temperamental) telepathy.